post-self/post-self.ink/content/about/writing.md

 Bigotry
 :   There are some taboos that remain, such as the one surrounding intraclade relationships (until about 2355), but there is little need to overcome adversity over identity sys-side.
 Explore these identities, yes.
 Explore the lingering effects of bigotry experienced phys-side, but there are stories of personal fulfillment to be had without necessarily focusing on these particular struggles.
 Actual transphobia, homophobia, racism, etc. on behalf of the authors are unwelcome and will be denounced.

-Other characters
+Using other people's characters without asking
-:   Don't use other characters — even open clades such as the Ode clade — without asking.
+:   Try not to use other people's characters — even open clades such as the Ode clade — without asking.
 While many will say yes, this will have the added benefit of you being able to write more closely to the author's vision, as they will often have paracanon to share.
 Additionally, in some cases, these characters feature in the noemata of several individuals' headmates or personalities, and it's worth avoiding trampling on identities!